mmwillet/TTS.cpp/examples/cli/README.md

 --no-cross-attn (-ca):
     (OPTIONAL) Whether to not include cross attention --model-path (-mp):
-    (REQUIRED) The local path of the gguf model file for Parler TTS mini v1.
+    (REQUIRED) The local path of the gguf model file for Parler TTS mini or large v1.
 --prompt (-p):
     (REQUIRED) The text prompt for which to generate audio in quotation markers.
 --save-path (-sp):
     (REQUIRED) The path to save the audio output to in a .wav format.
+--conditional-prompt (-cp):
+    (OPTIONAL) A distinct conditional prompt to use for generating.
+If none is provided the preencoded prompt is used. '--text-encoder-path' must be set to use conditional generation.
+--text-encoder-path (-tep):
+    (OPTIONAL) The local path of the text encoder gguf model for conditional generaiton.
 ```

 General usage should follow from these possible parameters.
 E.G. The following command will save generated speech to the `/tmp/test.wav` file.